lux-org/lux/doc/source/reference/config.rst

 .. code-block:: python

-    lux.config.set_vislib = "vegalite" # Set Vegalite as vislib type
+    lux.config.plotting_backend = "vegalite" # Set Vegalite as vislib type
     df

 .. image:: https://github.com/lux-org/lux-resources/blob/master/doc_img/display-1.png?raw=true
   :width: 700
   :align: center

-If you try to set the :code:`set_vislib` to anything other than 'matplotlib' or 'vegalite,' a warning will be shown, and the display will default to the previous setting.
+If you try to set the :code:`plotting_backend` to anything other than 'matplotlib' or 'vegalite,' a warning will be shown, and the display will default to the previous setting.

 .. code-block:: python

-    lux.config.set_vislib = "notvegalite" # Throw an warning
+    lux.config.plotting_backend = "notvegalite" # Throw an warning
     df

 .. image:: https://github.com/lux-org/lux-resources/blob/master/doc_img/vislib-2.png?raw=true